Best MCP Servers for Data Scientists in 2026

 Author: Anthropic | Tools: 1 | Setup: Zero-config (npx)

-The server provides a single tool that structures the assistant's reasoning into sequential, numbered steps.
-Each step builds on the previous one, and earlier steps can be revised if later reasoning reveals a flaw.
-For data science, this means the assistant cannot jump from "you have two groups" to "use a t-test" without explicitly considering the distributional assumptions, sample sizes, independence requirements, and multiple testing corrections.
+A single tool that structures the assistant's reasoning into sequential, numbered steps.
+Each step builds on the previous one, and earlier steps can be revised.
+For data science, this means the assistant cannot jump from "two groups" to "use a t-test" without explicitly considering distributional assumptions, sample sizes, independence, and multiple testing corrections.

 Configuration